The breathtaking Presidio is a must-see attraction in San Francisco.

 The Presidio has some of San Francisco's best vistas, a world away from the bustling city below.

-There's so much to do at the Presidio, including museums, restaurants, and trails.
+There's so much to do at the Presidio, including museums, restaurants, a free adventure playground for kids, and trails.
 A minimum of two days is required to really do it justice.

 10 best things to do at the Presidio